stephenh67/python-resources-2019/README.md

 * [_Jupyter_](https://www.jupyter.org) JupyterLab is a web-based interactive development environment for Jupyter notebooks, code, and data.

 ### Packages

+* [_MechanicalSoup_](https://github.com/MechanicalSoup/MechanicalSoup) A Python library for automating interaction with websites.
+MechanicalSoup automatically stores and sends cookies, follows redirects, and can follow links and submit forms.
+It doesn’t do Javascript.

 * [_BeautifulSoup_](https://www.dataquest.io/blog/web-scraping-tutorial-python/) Python Web Scraping Using BeautifulSoup